 The story of the struggle of a barramundi hatchling, bred within the fish farming industry, and escaping into the wild.
 A lovely short story, with evocative language from the point of view of the courageous animal.

-- Haunted Flesh: Stories of the Living Dead (Robert Hood, Horror/Zombie Tales)
+Chap-eBook $9: Haunted Flesh: Stories of the Living Dead by Robert Hood